ashlynbaum/traject-skills-assessment/source/articles/2015-06-26-understand-modules.html.markdown

 ```

-In this instance the application, `./routes` has been required in `app.js`.
-Node will load the top level `index.js` file within the `./routes` directory. `Index.js` exports an anonymous object, that contains methods which require other modules.
+The `index.js` file exports an anonymous object, that contains methods which require other modules.

+In `app.js`, `routes.events.create(db)` calls an anonymous function located in the `create.js`, a file within the `routes` directory.
+The database `db` variable is sent in as an argument to `routes.create.events()` because it should only be defined once, not repeatedly inside each module.

 ```javascript
 //routes/events/create.js